lhcb/starterkit-lessons/first-analysis-steps/run-2-data-flow.md

----
-layout: page
-title: First Steps in LHCb
-subtitle: Changes to the data flow in Run 2
+# Changes to the data flow in Run 2
-minutes: 10
----

-> ## Learning Objectives {.objectives}
+{% objectives "Learning Objectives" %}
-> * Understand how the LHCb data flow differs between Run 1 and Run 2
+* Understand how the LHCb data flow differs between Run 1 and Run 2
+{% endobjectives %}

 Run 1 of the LHC ran from 2010 to the end of 2012.
 Run 2 began in the middle of 2015 and is scheduled to continue until 2019.